oscarotero/html/README.md

 ### Flags

-In HTMl, flags (or boolean attributes) are attributes that does not need a value.
-Use boolean values to add flags.
+In HTML, flags (or boolean attributes) are attributes that does not need a value.
+Use `boolean` values to add flags.

 Example using array syntax: